 Dayln D. Myers

-"Before I ever thought about running for this seat, I was just a kid from District 5, hoping somebody was paying attention."
+"Before I ever thought about running for this seat, I was just a kid from Caddo Parish, hoping somebody was paying attention.
+Now I'm the one showing up — and I'm asking you to let me keep doing it."

 Coming back to serve

-The day I picked up a bus route
+The day he picked up a bus route

 Devin